Arnim Zola: Film

 Arnim Zola appears in Nick Fury: Agent of S.H.I.E.L.D., portrayed by Peter Haworth.
 This version is an elderly Hydra chemist who created the "Death's Head virus" and was recruited back into Hydra by Viper.

 Marvel Cinematic Universe

 Toby Jones as Arnim Zola in Captain America: The First Avenger.

 Arnim Zola appears in media set in the Marvel Cinematic Universe (MCU), portrayed by Toby Jones.
 Following his first appearance in Captain America: The First Avenger, Zola appears in the Agent Carter episode "Valediction" and Captain America: The Winter Soldier.
-Additionally, alternate reality variants of Zola appear in What If...?.
+Additionally, alternate reality versions of Zola appear in What If...?.